 Internships at the Student Press Law Center

-We are now accepting applications for our summer and fall 2014 internships.
-We are also accepting applications for our 13-month McCormick Publications Fellowship.
+We are now accepting applications for our fall 2014 internships.

 The Student Press Law Center has internship positions available in its Washington, D.C.,-area office each school semester and during the summer, including traditional news reporting positions and a position focusing on social media and organization-building.
 The internships are open to undergraduate and graduate students as well as recent college graduates with experience in news writing and an interest in media law.